 Lentils are a high protein, high fiber member of the legume family.
-Similar to a mini version of a bean, lentils grow in pods and can be found in red, brown and green varieties.
+Like a mini version of a bean, lentils grow in pods and can be found in red, brown, black, and green varieties.

 Lentils are relatively quick and easy to prepare when compared to other dried beans, and their low cost makes them an accessible form of high-quality protein for many people around the world.